Snapshot Options

 You can trigger an ad-hoc snapshot at the Source level or per Table from the Connector’s page.Source Level Snapshot

-This will trigger a snapshot for all tables/topics captured by the Source:
+This will trigger an incremental snapshot for all tables/topics captured by the Source:

 Table/Topic Level Snapshot